-(1) The Executive Director shall appoint such officers of the Department to be inspectors for the purposes of this Act as the Executive Director considers necessary.
+(1) The CEO shall appoint such officers of the Department to be inspectors for the purposes of this Act as the CEO considers necessary.

-(2) Every person who is an inspector of fisheries appointed under section 5(1c) of the Fisheries Act 1905 2 is an inspector for the purposes of this Act.
+(2) Every person who is a fisheries officer as defined in section 4(1) of the Fish Resources Management Act 1994 is an inspector for the purposes of this Act.

-(3) The Executive Director shall issue to each inspector a certificate in a form approved by the Executive Director certifying that the person is an inspector under this Act.
+(3) The CEO shall issue to each inspector a certificate in a form approved by the CEO certifying that the person is an inspector under this Act.

 (4) An inspector shall produce the certificate referred to in subsection (3) whenever required to do so by any person in respect of whom the inspector has exercised, or is about to exercise, any of the powers of an inspector under this Act.